threeport/threeport/docs/rest-api-conventions.md

 # REST API conventions

-The Qleet/Threeport REST API follows a set of conventions to make interacting with it more consistent.
+The Qleet/Threeport REST API follows a set of conventions to make interacting with it consistent.
 This document outlines those conventions.
 For detailed documentation of all supported API objects and methods refer to the swagger docs at `{{host}}:{{port}}/swagger/index.html` on a running API instance.

 ## REST URLs